Low interest rates are great if you want to borrow money, but not too helpful when you are trying to save it.

 The CIT Savings Builder account offers one of the highest interest rates for a savings account in the nation.
 They offer a competitive APY with a minimum balance of $25,000 or a $100 monthly deposit.

 According to Bankrate.com, this is currently the best rate available for online savings accounts, though there may be money market accounts that pay slightly more.

 The average interest rate nationally is just 0.10%, Bankrate says.
-CIT’s rate is more than 24 times that.
+CIT’s rate is significantly more than that.